tsackton/taelgar/Campaigns/Cleenseau Campaign/Treasure/Shield of False Life.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 ![[shield-of-false-life.png|right|320]]A slightly battered Drankorian shield with an ever shifting set of sigils on its face, found in [[Wakog's Camp]].

+#### Mechanics
+The face of the shield never seems to show the same sigil twice, shifting between various symbols and abstractions.
+The bearer may choose what the face of the shield shows, with a thought.

+In addition, once per day, the first time the bearer takes damage, the shield grants the bearer 8 temporary hit points.